useblocks/sphinx-simplepdf/docs/configuration.rst

 -----------

 :primary: Primary color
+:primary_opaque: Primary color with opaqueness.
+Example ``rgba(150, 26, 26, .5)``
 :secondary: Secondary color
 :cover: Text color on the cover
 :white: A color representing white
 :links: Color for links
 :cover-bg: Cover background image.
 Can be a single color or even an image path.
 :cover-overlay: RBG based color overlay for the cover-image.
 Example: ``rgba(250, 35, 35, 0.5)``
+:top-left-content: Text or css function to display on pdf output.
+Example: ``counter(page)``
+:top-center-content: Text or css function to display on pdf output.
+Strings could be defined with extra quotation mark.
+Example: ``"DRAFT"``
+:top-right-content: Text or css function to display on pdf output.
+Examples see above.
+:bottom-left-content: Text or css function to display on pdf output.
+Examples see above.
+:bottom-center-content: Text or css function to display on pdf output.
+Examples see above.
+:bottom-right-content: Text or css function to display on pdf output.
+Examples see above.

 All variables are defined inside ``/themes/sphinx_simplepdf/sttuc/stles/sources/_variables.scss``.